DCotterill/halixia-hugo/content/ma/train-the-trainer-521.md

 Improve your training skills

-Learn more about train the trainer courses, courses to help you improve your skills in teaching others.
+Learn about train the trainer courses, courses to help you improve your skills in teaching others.

 Train-the-Trainer is a framework for training potential instructors or subject matter experts to enable them to train other people.